vladiibine/the_last_dj/sketches_or_plan.md

+I proactively dedicate this sketch to my friend Ariel Pontes, in the hopes that he will also dedicate one of his next books to me.
+And of course to all my friends, and to my wife and parents and yeah... now I must thank more people... but whatever, that's fine :)

 Act 1, happy times
   - DJ is enjoying a nice happy life.
 Has hot gf, cool DJ friends.
 Does drugs.
 Goes to concerts